 Food manufacturers usually have much larger inventory needs than kitchens and must rely on faster, more automated data collection solutions.
 Restaurants can get by using pen and paper, but modern warehouse management systems use mobile devices to pick, store, count and audit inventory.
 Mobile data collection solutions provide quick and easy software solutions to company infrastructure.
 Inventory performance is visible to all software users and warehouse ERP systems can integrate with other company software.

 Speed is crucial when working with an expiration deadline.
-Manufactures that produce perishable materials have to capture real-time data to create accurate product timetables.
+Manufacturers that produce perishable materials have to capture real-time data to create accurate product timetables.
 Solutions that facilitate constant data supervision of inventory from creation to distribution ensure materials are not forgotten or wasted.

 New Inventory Management Solutions for Old Food